 What Makes a Recruitment Automation Tool Worth Buying?

 Not all automation is equal.
 Some tools automate a single task well (like scheduling).
 Others try to cover the full recruiting workflow.
-Here's what separates a real automation platform from a feature checkbox:
+What separates a real automation platform from a feature checkbox:

-• Sourcing Automation: Does it proactively find candidates, or does it just parse applications that come in?
+- Sourcing Automation: Does it proactively find candidates, or does it just parse applications that come in?
 The difference between waiting for applicants and actively hunting talent is the difference between reactive and proactive hiring.
+Our sourcing automation tools roundup covers platforms that specifically focus on this layer.

-• Workflow Coverage: How many steps of the funnel does it automate?
+- Workflow Coverage: How many steps of the funnel does it automate?
 A tool that only handles one slice (say, chatbot screening) forces you to stitch together three or four other tools.
-End-to-end platforms reduce total cost and integration headaches.
+End-to-end platforms reduce total cost and eliminate integration headaches.

 How Do 12 Recruitment Automation Tools Compare?